EricMarcantonio/portfolio/pages/lessons/Career Exploration.md

 performance analyst
 system DBA
 task-oriented DBA
-Related: How to Draft a Database Programmer Resume in 8 Steps

 ## IT sales professional
 Primary duties: Information technology (IT) sales professionals help commercial clients find the right technological software and hardware.
 To achieve this, IT sales professionals get to know their client's specific and diverse business needs, applying product knowledge to meet these needs.
 They maintain updated knowledge of technical specifications and other features of their employers' processes and systems to ensure quality service.
 IT sales professionals also perform cold calls to create interest in IT services and products, identify and develop new business contacts by networking, and prepare and deliver demonstrations and presentations of software to potential clients.